Resources

 The NA website provides information and resources regarding addictions and also allows individuals to locate local meetings.

-and help to families and friends of alcoholics.
-Head over to this website to learn how to get connected
+For over 50 years, Al-Anon (which includes Alateen for younger members) has been offering hope and help to families and friends of alcoholics.
+Head over to this website to learn how to get connected with an Al-Anon or Alateen chapter in your community.

 General Mental Health